 First of all, you should take care of the quality of your mailing list.
 Buying a mailing list is never a good idea, so use subscription forms and lead magnets to build your own, legitimate, mailing list.
 We recommend using double opt-in because it allows you to build a quality mailing list with no inactive or incorrect emails, spam traps, or other things you don’t want to see there.

 Allow users to opt-out easily

-When you click the link, the webpage opens up, where you can choose between unsubscribing totally, receiving emails less frequently, or leaving everything the way it used to be.
+When you click the link, the webpage opens up, and you can choose between unsubscribing totally, receiving emails less frequently, or leaving everything the way it used to be.
 Note that the opt-out button is pretty large and is hard to miss.

 Introduce yourself properly

-Always write your real name or the name of your company in the “Sender” field, so the users know who the email is coming from and can recognize you in their inboxes.
+Always write your real name or the name of your company in the “Sender” field, so users know who the email is coming from and can recognize you in their inboxes.

 Just look at the following example.
 Here, all the emails have a clear sender name with no extra information:

 Let’s open the last email on that list, which is from The RealReal.
 The first thing you see is a header with a large company logo.
 In the footer, you can find all the necessary contact details, which is also important for complying with email marketing laws from different countries.